 High-performing bare metal

 This collection only scratches the surface.
 Check out our extensive list of OpenStack projects and learn what these private cloud services include.

 Benefits for DevOps

-- Open-Source: While developers require open ground to create software applications, OpenStack provides the essential liberty to each individual on a DevOps team.
+While developers require open ground to create software applications, OpenStack provides the essential liberty to each individual on a DevOps team.
 The source code for this cloud building platform is available on GitHub as OpenStack GitHub.
-With the possibility to add additional features, the open source infrastructure creates an ideal option with no boundaries or restrictions and enables open-source CI.
+With the possibility to add additional features such as images, the open-source infrastructure creates an ideal option with no boundaries or restrictions and enables open-source CI.

-- Service Liquidity: OpenStack encloses a list of liquid service making cloud computing a natural process for software developers and operators, allowing DevOps teams to include a large number of services in their private cloud environment.
+OpenStack encloses a list of liquid service, making cloud computing a natural process for software developers and operators, allowing DevOps teams to include a large number of services in their private cloud environment.

-- Multiple Access Routes: you are not biased when using OpenStack.
-It’s because OpenStack allows you to access and manage your platform through different pathways.
+You are not biased when using OpenStack since it allows you to access and manage your platform through different pathways.
 You can access your platform using a GUI dashboard or use command-line tools to make changes to your platform.
 And that’s not all; you can also make use of OpenStack through RESTful APIs.

 Private Cloud vs. Public Cloud